Recent Trends in Artificial Intelligence Technology: A Scoping Review: Introduction

 The artificial intelligence technologies are developing rapidly, and this scoping review was conducted to find the most recent and advanced artificial intelligence technological solutions for solving various tasks.
 The purpose was to systematically map the most advanced and proven technological solutions developed and used in the year 2022.
 This scoping review was conducted to provide a wide overview of solutions, and the review does not concentrate on any particular task or domain.

 The structure of the paper is as follows: First we present the methodology behind the scoping review.
 Then the results for each branch are presented.
 A discussion section summarizes the main findings, and finally, the conclusion describes some recommendations and future avenues.
+A list of abbreviations is provided as an appendix.